jcagumbay/symfony-template/README.md

 1. Run `composer install`
 2. Run `docker compose up -d` from root directory
-3. Load `localhost` and voilà !
+3. Load `http://localhost` and voilà ! (or `http://localhost/reservation` to see database integration though CQRS)

 ## Explanation

 1. `src/Booking`.
 This is your `domain`.
 The goal is to navigate the `src` in terms of business terms instead of `Controller`, `Entity`, etc directories.
 2. `Application` directory.
-All your commands and queries live here.
+All your commands and queries live here (CQRS implementation using Symfony's Messenger).
 This is in accordance to Onion architecture.
 UI should only talk to Application.
 3. `Domain` directory.
 Your business code lives here.
 4. `Infrastructure` directory.
 This contains your adapters, doctrine mappings, etc.
 5. `Config` directory.
 Your framework configuration lives here. `Symfony` sub directory is used to emphasize the specific configuration.